kernelbits/TaskMind/README.md

 # TaskMind

-A full-stack task management application built with Python, featuring a Streamlit frontend and Flask backend, containerized with Docker and deployed with CI/CD automation.
+A full-stack task management application built with Python, featuring a Streamlit frontend and FastAPI backend, containerized with Docker and deployed with CI/CD automation.

 ## 📋 Table of Contents
 - [Overview](#overview)